Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 4. Try Natural Home Remedies

 - Drink ginger tea or ginger ale.
-Ginger is commonly used to soothe stomach pain and aide in digestion, and has been shown to be effective for stopping nausea and vomiting.
+Ginger is commonly used to soothe stomach pain and aid in digestion and has been shown to be effective for stopping nausea and vomiting.

 - Drink baking soda.
 A teaspoon of baking soda mixed with eight ounces of water can neutralize excess stomach acid.